 I absolutely love the idea of freezer meals, but I rarely do them.
 I do, however, fill my freezer with easy freezer meal prep starters.
 Specifically, soup starters.
 Starting in about August each year, at peak gardening and farmer’s market season, I start stashing away bags and containers of cut up veggies that I can easily throw in a stockpot and build a soup.

-I’m going to tell you what soup starters are, why I love them, how I use them, and how to store them.
+I’m going to tell you what freezer meal soup starters are, why I love them, how I use them, and how to store them.
 By the time you’re finished, you’ll be #teamsoupstarters for life.